 Janah goes to ask Wynona, comes back with the woman.
 Forty-ish, clearly outdoorsy, tan, lean as a whip, hair has that deep fried straw look of too much time in the sun and nothing in the way of conditioner.
 Janah introduces us, Wynona isn’t shy, she has a firm handshake and looks you in the eye.

-Daphne, “Sounds like a nice life, do what you like and get paid for it.”
+Daphne, “You do what you like and get paid for it.”

 “Yeah, we are considering a book, publisher’s already interested.
 We’re doing okay, not sure what a book does.”